Hughes TH-55 Osage: Development

-In 1955, Hughes Tool Company's Aircraft Division carried out a market survey which showed that there was a demand for a low-cost, lightweight two-seat helicopter.
-The division began building the Model 269 in September 1955.
-It was initially designed with a fully glazed cockpit with seating for two pilots, or a pilot and passenger.
+In 1955, Hughes Tool Company's Aircraft Division carried out a market survey which showed that there was a demand for a low-cost lightweight twin-seat helicopter.
+In response, the division launched development of the Model 269 in September 1955, initially being carried out as a private venture.
+It was a remarkably light rotorcraft, being half the weight of the smallest operational helicopter in the mid 1950s.
+In February 1957, a Hughes spokesperson claimed the type to possess a good rate of climb, modest fuel consumption and provide for ease of maintenance.

+As originally designed, the new rotorcraft had a fully-glazed cockpit with seating for either a pair of pilots or a pilot and passenger.
 It also had an open-framework fuselage and a three-blade articulated rotor.
-The prototype flew on 2 October 1956, but it wasn't until 1960 that the decision was made to develop the helicopter for production.
-The original truss-work tailboom was replaced with a tubular tailboom and the cockpit was restructured and refined prior to being put into production, resulting in the Model 269A.
-With this model, Hughes successfully captured a large portion of the civilian helicopter market with an aircraft that would prove itself popular in agriculture, police work and other duties.
+On 2 October 1956, the prototype conducted its maiden flight.
+However, it would be another four years before decision makers authorised further work to put the helicopter into quantity production.
+During this time, the original truss-work tailboom was replaced with a tubular counterpart while the cockpit was restructured and refined prior to being put into production, resulting in the Model 269A.
+Through this model, Hughes successfully captured a large portion of the civilian helicopter market; the type would also prove itself popular in agriculture and police work amongst other duties.

 Design

-The Hughes 269 was designed with a fully articulated, three-blade main rotor designed by Drago Jovanovich, and a two-blade tail rotor that would remain as distinctive characteristics of all its variants.
-It also has shock absorber-damped, skid-type landing gear.
-The flight controls are directly linked to the swashplate of the helicopter so there are no hydraulic systems in the 269.
-There are generally two sets of controls, although this was optional on the civil 269A.
-For three-seat aircraft, the middle collective control stick is removable and a seat cushion can be put in its place for the third passenger.
+The Hughes 269 is a relatively compact rotorcraft.
+In a typical training configuration, the instructor and student are both provisioned with a complete set of flight controls and are seated side by side.
+While the 269 is generally outfitted with two sets of controls, this was only an optional arrangement on the civil 269A.
+To permit the use of a three-seat configuration, the middle collective control stick can be removed and a seat cushion can be put in its place for the third passenger.

+The dynamic systems of the 269 comprise a fully articulated three-blade main rotor (designed by the Serbian-American aeronautical engineer Drago Jovanovich) and a two-blade tail rotor that would remain as distinctive characteristics of all its variants.
+It also has shock absorber-damped skid-type landing gear.
+On account of there being no hydraulic systems in the 269, the flight controls are directly linked to the swashplate instead.